guard2020/guardce/README.md

-# guardce
+# Guard Community Edition (guardce)
 GUARD Project Platform Community Edition

-# Final Release

-## Instructions to run GUARD PLATFORM on cloud machine
+## Instructions to run GUARD PLATFORM on cloud machine (or Linux virtual machine on PC - Minimal Edition only for demo purposes)

 1) Copy .env and fill the environment variables with your local value.
 In .env must be set {GUARD_REPOSITORY} with `<repository-name>` , {GUARD_SERVER}  and {GUARD_SERVER_ADDRESS} with proper value.
 Other instruction and example inside the .env file.
 2) Copy guard_cloud/docker-compose-cloud-*.yml and in parent directory prior to execute.